ion2s-gmbh/oloid-website/src/setup/README.md

 The workshop is developed and tested with PHP 7.1 and Laravel 5.7
 :::

-First of all, you need to set up a Laravel project.
+First of all, you need to set up a Laravel project if haven't already.
 Consult the [official documentation](https://laravel.com/docs/5.7/installation) for further instructions.

 The package can be installed by using [composer](https://getcomposer.org/).